Data Stories: Producing stories about and with property and planning data

 This lacuna raises two important challenges that require redress if the validity of analysis, interpretation, and decision-making is to be improved:

-1. Transforming the ontological and epistemological understanding of planning and property data amongst those that utilize them.
+1. Transforming the ontological and epistemological understanding of planning and property data amongst those that utilise them.

-2. Fostering a reflexive approach to data politics and power in organizations that produce, share, and use planning and property data.
+2. Fostering a reflexive approach to data politics and power in organisations that produce, share, and use planning and property data.

 Project Overview